 Cointer is a Spanish company with over 16 years of experience operating in Chile.
 It has invested in public tenders such as airports, roads, bridges, and terminals.
 It also is heavily involved in the logistics sector, acting as a logistics facilitator of foreign trade.
 Its contribution to the country’s development is undeniable and demonstrates a good example of how to have a well-elaborated strategy.

-Javier Kuhlmann is the Commercial Director in charge of finding new businesses and developing a strategic plan for the group’s companies which include Zeal, Sauce, Ptla, Lamaignere and KLA.
-The latter works as a subsidiary which provides commercial advice and logistical supervision in foreign trade deals.
+Javier Kuhlmann is the Commercial Director in charge of finding new businesses and developing a strategic plan for the group’s companies which include Zeal, Sauce, Ptla, Lamaignere, and KLA.
+The latter works as a subsidiary that provides commercial advice and logistical supervision in foreign trade deals.
 When considering what products to import, “the decision depends solely and exclusively on the needs of each one of them,” he says.

 After working for more than 30 years in this industry, he has developed clear expertise on the topic.
 He described the process of establishing a trading strategy that includes all stages for an import, including product search, supplier verification, sample shipment, inspection coordination, purchase negotiation, insurance contracting and logistics supervision.
 For him, there are 4 elements that have to be prioritized in order to have a successful import/export operation.